 In the late 1960’s Dr. McKay sat on a committee of 19 people, including Dr. John Robert Holmes, that was presenting information to the Province of Ontario attempting to have a college built in Chatham.
 The committee was successful when St. Clair College opened in 1972.

 Dr. and Mrs. McKay were residing at 542 King Street West in 1974.
 For his community service and dedication to the medical profession, Dr. McKay was awarded the Glen Sawyer Service Award in 1999.
 He also received the Order of Huron Award in 1989, which is presented to those individuals who show commitment to their local Anglican Church.

 In his spare time, Dr. McKay’s interests were: reading, playing bridge, travelling, and music – in particular, jazz.
 Dr. McKay enjoyed nothing more than spending time with his family.
 He had four children, Rob (married to JoAnn Patterson), Ian, Anne (married to Tim Taylor), and Judy (married to Darren Gross), who, as he liked to state, are all “employed and paying taxes.”
 He also had eight grandchildren: Jill, Taylor, Eric, Cam, Andrea, Julia, Sydney, and Matthew.

 Dr. McKay passed away on September 19, 2001.

-*Dr. John Carlyle MacWilliam also appears on the Chatham-Kent Physician Tribute website.
+*Dr. John Carlyle MacWilliam and Dr. John Robert Holmes also appear on the Chatham-Kent Physician Tribute website.